roninprogrammer/BFM-radio/README.md

 ## Technologies Used

-Kotlin/JetCompose : For App Development
-Retrofit : To handle API Request
+Jetpack Compose UI / Kotlin : For App Development Retrofit : To handle API Request
-Room/SQLite : For Local Data Storage
+Room : For Local Data Storage
 Glide : Caching the Image loading
 ExoPlayer: To Handle audio playback.